-You might see that the COM port is named "USB Serial Device" in the Device Manager instead of having a descriptive name.
-This can happen if you are using Windows 10 or later and you plugged the Simple Motor Controller into your computer before installing our drivers for it.
-In that case, Windows will set up your Simple Motor Controller using the default Windows serial driver (usbser.inf), and it will display "USB Serial Device" as the name for the port.
-The port will be usable, but it might be hard to distinguish the port from other ports because of the generic name shown in the Device Manager.
-We recommend fixing the name in the Device Manager by right-clicking on the "USB Serial Device" entry, selecting "Update Driver Software...", and then selecting "Search automatically for updated driver software".
-Windows should find the Simple Motor Controller drivers you already installed, which contain the correct name for the port.
+G2 18v15 Command Port".
+The serial port might be named "USB Serial Device" instead if you are using Windows 10 or later and you plugged the controller into your computer before installing our drivers for it.
+The generic name in the Device Manager will not prevent you from using the port, but we recommend fixing the name by right-clicking on each "USB Serial Device" entry, selecting "Update Driver Software...", and then selecting "Search automatically for updated driver software".
+Windows should find the drivers you already installed, which contain the correct name for the port.